'I want to feel safe': Ukraine youth orchestra now refugees

 “It’s a traditional meal and it’s cooked with love,” his wife said.

-In Moldova, some families were opening their homes to refugees.
+In Moldova, some families were opening homes to refugees.
 “It was a natural and beautiful process,” said Sabina Nadejdin, who hosts pregnant Anastacsia Luybimova and her three small children.
-Like most others, Luybimova's husband stayed behind in Ukrainne.
-Lifting her hand from her belly, Luybimova pointed to a heart tattoo that she and her husband got on their ring fingers the day they married.
+Like most others, Luybimova's husband stayed behind in Ukraine.
+Lifting her hand from her belly, she showed a heart tattoo that she and her husband got on their ring fingers when they married.

 In Poland, where more than 1 million refugees have arrived, 17-year-old Polish volunteer Zuzana Koseva described them as “just very, very tired, terrified and confused because they don’t know what to expect.”